kubearmor/KubeArmor/getting-started/kubearmor_visibility.md

 KubeArmor currently supports enabling visibility for containers and hosts.

-Visibility for hosts is not enabled by default, however it is enabled by default for containers .
+Visibility for hosts is not enabled by default, however, it is enabled by default for containers.

 The `karmor` tool provides access to both using `karmor logs`.